xiongb/pitaya/docs/configuration.rst

 Router
 =================

-There configurations are used on router of frontend servers.
+These configurations are used on router of frontend servers.

 .. list-table::
   :widths: 15 10 10 50